 Promotions to CEO and President Roles On May 21, 2020, in connection with the expanded responsibilities of Mr. Kirby upon his transition to the role of CEO and of Mr. Hart upon his transition to the role of President, the Committee approved certain compensation changes for both officers.
 The Committee approved an annual compensation package for Mr. Kirby with an annual base salary of \$1,000,000, a target AIP opportunity equal to 250% of base salary and a target LTI opportunity equal to ten times base salary.
 With respect to Mr. Hart, the Committee approved an annual compensation package with an annual base salary of \$775,000 (which was unchanged from his prior role), a target AIP opportunity equal to 175% of base salary and a target LTI opportunity equal to 7.5 times base salary.
 These compensation changes were largely not reflected in 2020 compensation paid to Messrs.
 Kirby and Hart since Messrs.
-Kirby and Hart both waived 100% of their base salaries though the end of 2020, the Company did not make any payout with respect to the 2020 AIP awards and the new LTI opportunity was reduced and pro-rated based only on the portion of the year that each executive would serve in his new role (as further described in the following paragraph).
+Kirby and Hart both waived 100% of their base salaries though the end of 2020 and the Company did not make any payout with respect to the 2020 AIP awards.
+In addition, based on these new compensation levels, and consistent with its customary practice, the Committee approved and granted LTI awards in May 2020 in the amount of \$2,285,000 for Mr. Kirby and \$1,800,000 for Mr. Hart.
+The amounts of these awards reflect the offset of the regular LTI awards received in February 2020 and represent the new LTI opportunity only for the portion of the year that the officers would serve in their new roles.
+These incremental promotion LTI awards were in the form of time-vested and stock-settled RSUs that vest ratably over a three-year period based on continued service on February 28, 2021, 2022 and 2023.